amalmurali47/onaws/README.md

-# awsipcheck
+# onaws

-`awsipcheck` is a simple tool to check if an IP/hostname belongs to the AWS IP space or not.
+`onaws` is a simple tool to check if an IP/hostname belongs to the AWS IP space or not.
 This has multiple applications:

 - Continuous recon of assets
 - Gather assets using a specific service (e.g. EC2)